 To become a technical editor, first, you need to assess the educational and skill requirements.
 Although not every technical editor has a bachelor’s degree or a technical writing certificate, degrees help, especially when looking for your first job as a technical editor.

 If you have experience as a technical writer, it helps with becoming an editor as well.
-Not because you have the required skills, but because you also have connections with companies and employers interested in offering you a job.
+Not because you have the required skills but because you also have connections with companies and employers interested in offering you a job.

 Finally, the editor needs to stay up-to-date with trends.
 For example, previously, product copies were product-oriented.
 Meaning, that marketing materials would usually focus on describing how good the product is.

-But currently, materials should be user-oriented, describing how helpful the product is for the user.
+Currently, materials should be user-oriented, describing how helpful the product is for the user.
 Missing such changes can result in employers being less inclined to hire you.

 Here are the primary educational and skill requirements for a technical editor.